 Recorded by Pathe news, the arrivals were described as ex-serviceman who had served England well and were coming to the ‘Mother Country’ with good intentions.

-In the meantime however, despite the apparent welcome, in parliament, a group of Labour MPs wrote to the then Prime Minister, Clement Attlee discussing the need to curtail the “influx of coloured people”.
+In the meantime however, despite the apparent welcome, in parliament a group of Labour MPs wrote to the then Prime Minister, Clement Attlee discussing the need to curtail the “influx of coloured people”.
 Attlee’s response simply stated that the image of many Caribbeans arriving in England was not be taken too seriously.

 Described at the time as around 500 Caribbean immigrants arriving from the ship, the exact passenger number amounted to 1027 people, of whom 802 gave their residence as a location in the Caribbean.
 The majority of those, 693 people, had expressed their wish to settle in the UK.

 Other passengers included Polish refugees who were awarded British citizenship and who had boarded the ship whilst it was docked in Mexico.
-They were women and children who had suffered deportation to Siberia by the Soviets when they invaded Poland but managed to escape by an elaborate route which saw them arrive in India and then journey down to the Pacific where they embarked on a massive sea journey to Mexico.
+They were women and children who had suffered deportation to Siberia by the Soviets when they invaded Poland but had managed to escape via an elaborate route which saw them arrive in India and then journey down to the Pacific where they embarked on a massive sea journey to Mexico.

 They were subsequently given permission to stay due to the 1947 Polish Resettlement Act which was enforced.